-Do the names Monzo, Starling, N26 and Revolut mean anything to you?
+Do the names Monzo, Starling, Atom Bank and Revolut mean anything to you?

 I often discuss with my clients how these type of digital banks help make money management more accessible and fun than a traditional bank by using your smart phone to track your spending.